 The Committee must have an independent member majority and at least one of its members must have recent and relevant financial expertise.
 Members are appointed for terms of three years.

-- One other Independent Member of the University Court
+- Two other Independent Members of the University Court

-Two external members appointed by Court on the advice of the Governance and Nominations Committee in consultation with the two lay members.
+- Two external members appointed by Court on the advice of the Governance and Nominations Committee in consultation with the Committee’s Independent Members.

 - University Secretary